ergon/airlock-waf-kubernetes-openshift-integration/README.md

 The following sections describe how to test the setup in a local environment.
 In case of Kubernetes it requires minikube and the ingress addon and in case of OpenShift it requires minishift.
 As back-end application an HTTP echo server will be deployed, which mirrors all HTTP client requests.

+## Parameterization
+The demo application uses two Airlock metadata annotations:
+* waf.airlock.com/mapping.name: Specifies the name of the mapping created on Airlock WAF
+* waf.airlock.com/mapping.template.id: Contains the ID of the mapping template used

+The referenced mapping template is stored in the ConfigMap.
+The demo application retrieves the mapping template from the ConfigMap and imports it to Airlock WAF prior to creation of the mapping.

 ## Environment
 * Linux environment